gini/gini-pay-api-lib-android/Readme.md

 Integration
 -----------

-You can easily integrate the Gini Android SDK into your app using Gradle and our Maven repository.
+You can easily integrate the Gini Pay API lib into your app using Gradle and our Maven repository.

 ```
     repositories {